Ai-Swat/sigma-eclipse-extension/README.md

 ### Chat Mode

-1. Click the extension icon to open the chat interface
+1. Click the extension icon in the Chrome toolbar to open the side panel
-2. Type your message in the input field
+2. Type your message in the smart textarea (with autocomplete support)
 3. Press Enter or click the send button
+4. Use voice input by clicking the microphone icon

+### File Upload

+1. Drag and drop files into the chat area
+2. Or click the attach button to select files
+3. Supported formats: PDF, DOCX, XLSX, images
+4. Files are automatically processed and added to context

 ### Page Context Mode

 1. Navigate to any webpage
-2. Open the extension
+2. Open the side panel
-3. Click the page context button (📄) to enable
+3. Click the page context indicator to enable
-4. Your messages will now include page context automatically
+4. The current page content will be included in your chat context
+5. Use "Summarize page" feature for quick webpage analysis

 ### Translation Mode

+**Context Menu Translation:**
 1. Select text on any webpage
-2. Open the extension
+2. Right-click and choose "Translate with Sigma"
+3. Translation appears in a popup overlay

+**Inline Translation:**
+1. Select text on any webpage
+2. A translation bubble will appear
-3. Click the translation button (🌐)
+3. Click it for instant translation
-4. The selected text will be translated

 ## Building for Production